A former carpenter with terminal cancer sued asbestos manufacturer James Hardie in a landmark trial in Brisbane’s Supreme Court.

 “It’s a very tragic circumstance where Syd has been in his wife’s care for over 20 years, and the main reason why he brought this case was to ensure she was looked after when he’s no longer with us,” Lacey’s lawyer said.
 “He’s incredibly grateful for the outcome, and he’s very pleased to now have this behind him.”

 Before the settlement had been reached, just one day after the trial began, Lacey’s lawyer said the case would set a precedent for mesothelioma damages in Queensland, Australia.

 On the opening day of what was supposed to be a four-day trial, the court heard video evidence from the plaintiff’s home.
 Lacey, who is now undergoing a new medical trial to treat his mesothelioma, described the round-the-clock care he gives his wife.

-Mr. Lacey’s goal was to ensure that his wife is taken care of after his death.
+Mr. Lacey’s goal was to ensure that his wife was taken care of after his death.
 James Hardie, now known as Amaca Pty Ltd, conceded that it was liable for Lacey’s illness.
-The case was not centered on whether Hardie was responsible, but rather how much should be paid in damages and for the ongoing care of his wife after his death.
+The case was not centered on whether Hardie was responsible but rather on how much should be paid in damages and for the ongoing care of his wife after his death.